LispEngineer/fpga-spi-peripherals/README.md

 Notes:
 * Can run at SPI at [6 MHz](https://github.com/pimoroni/unicornhatmini-python/blob/master/library/unicornhatmini/__init__.py) at least (500 FPS)
+  * Spec sheet says limiting clock to 250ns or 4MHz
+* Run in binary mode or gray mode (6-bit)
+* This runs a modified SPI, with 3-wires (clock, chip select, and data in/out), so the SPI controller may not be easily reusable to other chips

 Initialization Sequence ([from here](https://github.com/pimoroni/unicornhatmini-python/blob/master/library/unicornhatmini/__init__.py)):
 * Soft reset